Skip to content

 Other http frameworks provide a single thread of execution, and a global environment object which is used to configure each request and response in turn.

-With Pardon, we offer the same ergonomics of a “global object”, but the behavior is independent of the execution order: since only awaited assignments to the global object count.
+With Pardon, we offer the same ergonomics of a “global object” (environment), but the values assigned to this object are independent of the execution order: only awaited updates are visible in the “global” object.

-The base of this is a tracking system that understands what happened to reach a certain point, by way of a series of tracked values.
+Underlying this is a tracking system that understands what happened to reach a certain point by way of a series of tracked values.
+(One might think of these as magic breadcrumbs).

-In a single threaded usage, track(value) looks like it pushes a value onto a list and awaited() returns that list.
+With single-threaded (non-concurrent) usage, track(value) looks like it pushes a value onto a list and awaited() returns that list:

 const {